PaulSolt/LoginViewControllerDesign/README.md

 Create a login screen in this multipart series.
 I'll show you how to start with custom UIButton objects using custom background images.
 You can set the background image on any UIButton for it's normal and highlighted state.
 Depending on the configuration you can also take advantaged of the default fade out (denaturation) of your image background to make your buttons feel more iOS 7 like.

+Learn how to design a login user interface using Xcode and Interface Builder to layout your views.
+Watch how to setup Auto Layout to center the content for multiple sized devices.
+Learn how to polish your apps appearance with the UIStatusBar and the device orientation for each ViewController or screen in your iPhone app.

 Watch all 5 parts in the series
 -------------